-The European Economic Area (EEA) is an association of 28 European countries that provides for the free movement of people, goods, services, and capital.
-Most EEA countries are EU members, and vice versa, but by no means all: see below for a full list of EEA countries.
+The European Economic Area (EEA) is an association of 31 European countries that provides for the free movement of people, goods, services, and capital.
+This includes all European Union (EU) members:

 An EEA national is permitted to live and work in the UK under the Free Movement of Persons Directive 2004/38/EC.
 EEA nationals are also permitted to bring non-EEA family members with them.
-Family members of British Citizens can only be included in certain circumstances (see Surinder Singh below).
+Family members of British Citizens are treated differently (usually under UK legislation) however can be consider as EEA family members under certain circumstances (see Surinder Singh below).

-- Residence Permit: once the Non-EEA national is in the UK they can apply for a Residence Permit.
+- Residence Permit: once a Non-EEA national is in the UK they can apply for a Residence Permit.
 They must continue to be the family member of either a qualified person or someone with Permanent Residency.
-This Residence Permit is valid for 5 years.
+Residence Permits are valid for 5 years.

 - Permanent Residency: following 5 years continuous residency many individuals will be eligible for Permanent Residency under the UK Immigration Rules.
 Further to this it is possible to apply for British Citizenship.